- Resource Center

 The Agency for Healthcare Research and Quality released a report… on hospital-acquired decubitus ulcers that has conclusively determined that hospital patients today are more likely to develop a decubitus ulcer during their admission than their counterparts 10 years ago.
 In fact, the rate of decubitus ulcers (pressure ulcers, pressure soresread more at Jonathan Rosenfeld's Nursing Home Abuse Blog »

-The criminal investigation followed the bedsore-related death… of an
+The criminal investigation followed the bedsore-related death of an elderly home-based

 Lawsuit ensues after patient develops decubitus ulcers on back and heels during rehab stint in nursing home